RediSearch/RediSearch/docs/Commands.md

 * **LIMIT {offset} {num}**.
 Limit the number of results to return just `num` results starting at index `offset` (zero based).
 AS mentioned above, it is much more efficient to use `SORTBY … MAX` if you are interested in just limiting the optput of a sort operation.

     However, limit can be used to limit results without sorting, or for paging the n-largest results as determined by `SORTBY MAX`.
 For example, getting results 50-100 of the top 100 results, is most efficiently expressed as `SORTBY 1 @foo MAX 100 LIMIT 50 50`.
 Removing the MAX from SORTBY will result in the pipeline sorting _all_ the records and then paging over results 50-100.

+* **FILTER {expr}**.
+Filter the results using predicate expressions relating to values in each result.
+They are is applied post-query and relate to the current state of the pipeline.

 ### Complexity